Flexible Netflow Configuration Guide, Cisco IOS Release 15SY

 Original NetFlow allows you to understand the activities in the network and thus to optimize network design and reduce operational costs.
 Flexible NetFlow allows you to understand network behavior with more efficiency, with specific flow information tailored for various services used in the network.
 The following are some example applications for a Flexible NetFlow feature:

-Figure 2 is an example of how Flexible NetFlow might be deployed in a network.
+The figure below is an example of how Flexible NetFlow might be deployed in a network.

 Flexible NetFlow Components

 Flexible NetFlow consists of components that can be used together in several variations to perform traffic analysis and data export.
 The user-defined flow records and the component structure of Flexible NetFlow facilitates the creation of various configurations for traffic analysis and data export on a networking device with a minimum number of configuration commands.
 Each flow monitor can have a unique combination of flow record, flow exporter, and cache type.
 If you change a parameter such as the destination IP address for a flow exporter, it is automatically changed for all the flow monitors that use the flow exporter.
 The same flow monitor can be used in conjunction with different flow samplers to sample the same type of network traffic at different rates on different interfaces.
 The following sections provide more information on Flexible NetFlow components:

 In Flexible NetFlow a combination of key and nonkey fields is called a record .
 Flexible NetFlow records are assigned to Flexible NetFlow flow monitors to define the cache that is used for storing flow data.
 Flexible NetFlow includes several predefined records that can help you get started using Flexible NetFlow.
 To use Flexible NetFlow to its fullest potential, you need to create your own customized records, as described in the following sections: